SPECIAL NEEDS & AUTISM

-Music therapist who work with children with special needs or on the Autism Spectrum use evidence-based music therapy interventions to address developmental, social-emotional and educational goals in the following areas:
+Music therapists who work with children with special needs or on the Autism Spectrum use evidence-based music therapy interventions to address developmental, social-emotional and educational goals in the following areas:

-Music therapy can help support and modify children's behaviors through music and act as positive reinforcer to increase target goal wanted behaviors.
+Music therapy can help support and modify children's behaviors through music and act as positive reinforcement to increase target goal-wanted behaviors.
 It also can be reinforced in original songs and stories helping children recognize, sing and act out positive behaviors in particular social situations.

-Music therapy can help children can identify and understand their feelings through songs, sounds and social interactions in either individual and group sessions.
-Music therapy provides structure and social exchanges where they can learn to interact more effectively.
+Music therapy helps children identify and understand their feelings through songs, sounds and social interactions in either individual and group sessions.
+It provides structure and social exchanges where they can learn to interact more effectively.

 Imitation, turn-taking, joint attention, shared affect and empathy are all intertwined in the music therapy process.
 Most children with special needs and on the Autism spectrum often communicate more effectively through music than through words.
 Music therapy can give the child space to express themselves and make them feel like they've truly been heard.